dottjt/plastic/other/unused/02-work-unused.md

 live in front of a packed-out arena full of hardcore animal-rights activists

+North vs South in a diluted battle of makeshift terms, fuzzy in the lack of genuine discourse being discussed amongst the various allies of tongue and cheek.

+, given it was past lunch time and I'd decided not to even bother showing up to work to begin with.
+Especially since I knew my boss was going to be away, if not out of chance, just like he'd been for most of my child and adult life.
+Maybe that explained my erratic behaviour and desperate attention-seeking prowess, the proud legacy of professional neglect and ineffective HR practice.
+Obviously, my options were limited to the pocket-sized grain of rationality that hadn't yet been completed consumed by the creeping anxiety of being fired in some dramatic shootout in the carpark, so I had to think fast.

 immaculately programming you

 This week's perfect solution to the rampant "black" problem.